williamsnell/hexchess/docs/sampling/notes.md

 # Random sampling

-The idea is to try and multi-thread the monte-carlo tree search.
-With the move selection purely random, we would expect some amount of clustering - e.g. if there are 1000 searches and 10 move choices, we expect each move to be picked ~100 times.
+The motivating idea is monte-carlo tree search, and specifically, kicking off batches of random searches efficiently.

+This scenario should arrive when multi-threading the tree search - it's not especially efficient to spawn a new thread for every single search, and synchronising all those threads would quickly become the bottleneck - hence, batching.

-If we have 1000 searches, it would be nice to not have to generate 1000 random numbers, and instead distribute the moves in roughly the proportions we would expect to get had we done such a random distribution.
-An approach doing exactly that is shown below.
+If we know we're going to complete 1000 random searches before we want to review the win/draw/loss statistics and decide where to search more thoroughly, it would be nice to not win/draw/loss statistics to generate 1000 random numbers, and instead distribute the moves in roughly the proportions we would expect to get had we done such a random distribution.

+But how to distribute our searches efficiently?

 ## Divisor Method